LSL000UD/AortaSeg24/README.md

-# RSNA 2022 Cervical Spine Fracture Detection 7th solution
+# Solution for MICCAI AortaSeg24 challenge
-Fracture Detection ， Fracture Segmentation ， nn-UNet
+aorta branch Segmentation ， nn-UNet

 ## Overview
 This solution is based on [nnUnet](https://github.com/MIC-DKFZ/batchgenerators) and [batchgenerators](https://github.com/MIC-DKFZ/batchgenerators)
 ![image](https://github.com/LSL000UD/AortaSeg24/blob/main/overview.png)

-In our solution,  3D segmentation methods are utilized for fracture detection task.
-Since host do not provide segmentation label for fracture region, we use data-augmentations and bounding box GT to generate Pseudo segmentation masks.
-Our final framework consist of 3 stages:

-- Stage 1: Segment C1-C7 using 3D-UNet

-- Stage 2: Segment bone fracture region using 3D-UNet

-- Stage 3: Predict final score using outputs from Stage 1 and Stage 2
+Following figure illustrates the comprehensive framework of our methods, which is mainly based on nnUnet2.
+The input CT is first processed by a coarse model to roughly locate the region of interest (ROI) of the aorta.
+Then, a fine model performs inference to obtain precise segmentation results.
+To enhance the robustness of the prediction and reduce the model’s inference time, a sliding-window method taken coarse prediction as input is employed for the fine stage.

 ## Requirements
-- torch==1.11.0+cu115
+- torch==2.0.0+cu117
-- Python 3.7+
+- Python 3.9
-- At least 24 GB GPU memory
+- At least 32 GB GPU memory

 ## Training